 Organic wines are produced by organic farming methods.
 While the standards differ worldwide, organic farming in general features cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity.
 Synthetic pesticides and chemical fertilizers are not allowed, although certain organically approved pesticides may be used under limited conditions.
 In general, organic foods are also not processed using irradiation, industrial solvents, or synthetic food additives

-Our neighbours and fellow organic producers explain this best.
+Our neighbour and fellow organic producers explains this best.
 Thanks Sam Statham.

 1. “Feed the soil, not the plant”.
 The foundation is the soil’s organic matter, humus and biological activity.
 Grazing animals transform pasture into manure, to return to the soil and become humus – essential for good soil structure and plant health.
 Plants need water for photosynthesis and respiration, but when water soluble chemical fertilisers are used the plant is forced to take up the fertilisers dissolved in the water, resulting in vigorous but soft, sappy growth, susceptible to pests and disease.
 However, when humus and the soil ecosystem are well developed organically, the vine can drink clean water, or it can absorb nutrients, as required.
 Deep rooted, organic vines and trees are lean but healthy and balanced, expressing the typical characters of the season, region and variety.

 2. “Weeds are nature’s workers”.
 Rather than eradicate any plants which may “compete” with the crops and pastures, the organic approach is to see “weeds” as the builders of organic matter – the matted grass roots provide fibre, the tap roots extract deep nutrients which become available to the vines after the weeds have died and broken down.
 Many plants seen as “weeds” are actually “fixers” of atmospheric nitrogen as free fertiliser, or harbour beneficial insects.